berensp/berensp.github.io/about.md

 title: About
 permalink: /about/
 ---
-My name is Paul Berens and I live in San Francisco...&#128075;
+My name is Paul Berens and I live in San Francisco.

 Presently (software) product marketing at <a href="https://www.varian.com/" target="_blank">Varian</a>.
 Previous gigs at HP and Deloitte Consulting.